Earn the Right to Be Heard

 Many say that leading change is all about vision.
 Knowing where you need to go is important, but it’s not enough.
 Leadership power depends on your ability to earn the right to be heard.
 If you skip this step, no one will care about — much less act on — your vision.

 Leaders worldwide are in the hot seat.
 Expectations are high.
 Standards are elevated.
 The public and workforce are scrutinising them.
 Employees are much quicker to make harsh judgements about their leaders.
 That means as a leader you don’t have much room for error in what you say or do.

-The problem is that trust is built over months and years of conscious effort, but it can be destroyed in a minute.
+The problem is that trust at work is built over months and years of conscious effort, but it can be destroyed in a minute.
 Even if you don’t misspeak or behave badly, your actions and statements can be misinterpreted.
 You can also be ‘tarnished’ by those leaders who have fallen visibly on the front pages of newspapers across the world.

 Does your workforce hear and believe what you say?

 The odds aren’t in your favour.
 A recent Harvard Business Review survey reported that 51% of respondents said they have less trust in senior management of Non-US companies than they did a year ago.
 At the same time only half the workforce in Europe trusted senior leaders, as revealed by BlessingWhite’s research, at the start of the current recession.
 Those findings combined suggest that only 1 in 4 employees in Europe may trust their organisation’s top executives.
 Those aren’t the numbers you need to transform your organisation or capture a hefty share of the market.